DigitalKhalid/sdn_flowtable_optimization/README.md

     - flow_table_threshold
         - Max number of flows in a flow table

+    - threshold_safe_limit
+        - Percentage of flow table threshold for safe limit.
+Considered for preactive deletion

+    - proactive_deletion
+        - If true, LRU flows will be removed from flow table when crossing threshold safe limit

     - timeout_short_flow
         - Idle timeout value for short flows